 - Divide the total balance by the total credit limit

 - Multiply by 100 to see your credit utilization ratio as a percentage

-Let’s say you have these credit card balances and credit limits:
+For example, let’s imagine you have the following credit card balances and credit card limits:

 How To Improve Credit Utilization